Pick n Pay: History

+After making a considerable R3.3 billion loss in its 2024 financial year, in March 2025, Pick n Pay reported in its annual financial statements that its turnaround strategy had seen positive results.
+In the 2025 financial year, the group made a loss of R651 million, improving by over R2.6 billion or just over 80% year-on-year.

 On 27 March 2025, Pick n Pay opened a 50,000 square meter store in Westown Square, Shongweni, KwaZulu-Natal, becoming the anchor tenant of the new R15 billion Westown development, situated between Durban and Pietermaritzburg.

 The new store indicated a number of changes for the retailer, including catering to high-LSM (high income-earning) consumers with upmarket offerings, and revisions to its standard format, including an expanded fresh produce section, an improved product range, a stronger focus on convenience, improved in-store bakery, a sushi bar, and a sit-down coffee bar (The Roasty).

-In May 2025, Pick n Pay announced that former RMB CEO and existing Pick n Pay Lead Independent Director James Formby would step into the role of Chairman when Gareth Ackerman retires, effective from the conclusion of the Annual General Meeting on 5 August 2025.
+In May 2025, Pick n Pay announced that former RMB CEO and existing Pick n Pay Lead Independent Director James Formby would step into the role of Chairman when Gareth Ackerman retired, effective from the conclusion of the Annual General Meeting on 5 August 2025.

+From 1 July 2025, there were no more Pick n Pay branches located in Namibia.

 In October 2025, Pick n Pay's CEO Sean Summers announced that the chain would be commencing with major store refurbishments across South Africa.
 PnP aims to complete the revamp and reopening of 17 stores by the end of 2025.
 Among the revamps are a new PnP Hypermarket format, which introduces an expanded general merchandise section and a broader grocery range.
 Further store revamps will follow in 2026.

+In May 2026, it was reported that, as part of its turnaround strategy, Pick n Pay had closed 56 of its stores across South Africa.
+39 of those stores were company-owned.
+At the time, the company was continuing to undertake a multi-year plan aimed at restoring profitability and strengthening operations across the group.
+Pick n Pay reported improvements in several operational areas.

+While the Pick n Pay brand's turnover decreased by 1.6% year-over-year, group turnover increased by 3.4% over the same period.
+This was driven in large part by Boxer's growth of 12.3% over that period.
+Although the Pick n Pay segment remained loss-making, the group reduced its headline loss to R363 million, down R45 million from the year before.

+In September 2026, Pick n Pay announced that it had appointed Spencer Sonn as its CEO-designate.
+Sonn previously served as the Managing Director of the Food division at competing retail chain Woolworths, where he worked for 26 years.
+It was announced that he would join Pick n Pay in February 2027, and take over from CEO Sean Summers once his contract ended in May 2028.